Bergvca/string_grouper/README.md

    For example the input series: `[foooo, foooob, bar]` will return `[foooo, foooo, bar]`.
 Here `foooo` and `foooob` are grouped together into group `foooo` because they are found to be similar.

 All functions are built using a class **StringGrouper**.
-This class can be used directly as well to allow for a more an more iterative approach where matches can be added or removed if needed.
+This class can be used directly, as well to allow for a more an more iterative approach where matches can be added or removed if needed.

 ### kwargs